Residentials and School Visits

 Year 3 Castleton

-To introduce our younger Key Stage 2 children to the residential experience we take Year 3 to Losehill Hall YHA in Castleton since 2014.
+To introduce our younger Key Stage 2 children to the residential experience we have taken Year 3 to Losehill Hall YHA in Castleton since 2014.
 The children visit a cave before completing the ‘Three Rocks Walk’ to arrive at their accommodation on foot.
 After an evening of activities, they have a morning which includes orienteering and a guided walk around the village before returning to school.

 Year 4 Northumberland